How To Strengthen Your Pancreas, Improve Digestion and Lower Blood Sugar All By Yourself

 According to a survey conducted in 2013, 74% of Americans are living with digestive symptoms like diarrhea, gas, bloating and abdominal pain, which could indicate more serious health issues.

-If you think that numbers rather high — perhaps because it includes everyone who farts — it could be because AbbVie Pharmaceuticals underwrote the survey.
+If you think that number is rather high, it could be because AbbVie Pharmaceuticals underwrote the survey.
 That said it seems that the company did not begin making any digestive-related drugs till two or more years after the survey.

 Let’s just say that an overlarge number of people suffer from digestive issues that compromise their health.